Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering

+This combined measurement relies on an impeccable 3$\nu$ data model consistency across all experiments.
+Possible inconsistencies may diminish the combined sensitivity.
 Since our estimate has accounted for fluctuations (typically, up to $\sim$84\% probability), those inconsistencies should amount to $\geq$2$\sigma$ effects for them to matter.
-Those inconsistencies may however be the first manifestation for new physics.
-Hence, this inter-experiment combination has an extra relevant role: to exploit the ideal MO binary phase-space solution to test for inconsistencies that may prove the way to possible discoveries beyond today's standard picture.
-Other additional contributions, such as the aforementioned atmospherics data, are expected to reinforce the significance and the model consistency scrutiny potential here highlighted.
+Those inconsistencies may, however, be the first manifestation of new physics \cite{Denton:2020uda}~\cite{Capozzi:2019iqn}.
+Hence, this inter-experiment combination has another relevant role: to exploit the ideal MO binary parameter space solution to test for inconsistencies that may point to discoveries beyond today's standard picture.
+The additional atmospherics data mentioned above, are expected to reinforce both the significance boost and the model consistency scrutiny just highlighted.

-{\bf 5.~Readiness for \BIIIs:} in the absence of any robust model-independent for MO prediction and given its unique binary MO outcome, the articulation of at least two well resolved (i.e. $\geq$5$\sigma$) measurements appears critical for the sake of redundancy and consistency test across the field.
-In the light of the unrivalled MO resolution power of DUNE, the articulation of another robust MO measurement may be considered as a priority to make the most of DUNE's insight.
+{\bf 5.~Readiness for \BIIIs:} in the absence of any robust model-independent for MO prediction by theory and given its unique binary MO outcome, the articulation of at least two well resolved measurements appears critical for the sake of the experimental redundancy and consistency test across the field.
+In the light of DUNE's unrivalled MO resolution power, the articulation of another robust MO measurement may be considered as a priority to make the most of DUNE's insight.